parthpatne/microsoft-teams-precompiled-apps-survey/README.md

 You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
 See [here](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams).

-Upload the generated Survey Teams app zip file (the `TeamsManifest.zip` generated in above step) to your channel, chat, or tenant’s app catalog.
+Upload the generated Survey Teams app zip file (the `microsoft-teams-appzip-upload.zip` generated in above step) to your channel, chat, or tenant’s app catalog.

 <br/>